 BREXIT will always remain as an unquantifiable risk until the EU and the UK Government has agreed the terms.
-There has been speculation that the Higher Education (HE) sector may change very little but no one knows for certain what will happen.
 The Institute is constantly monitoring the progress of the BREXIT negotiations and regularly reviews published papers from the government and various HE groups.
-As soon as the outcome for the HE sector is known, the Institute will change its admissions strategy quickly to meet the post-BREXIT conditions.
+As soon as the outcome for the HE sector is known, the institute will change its admissions strategy quickly to meet the post-BREXIT conditions.